What Are You Going to Do With All That Food?

-These resources have a ton of recipes ideas for you to use.
+These resources have a ton of recipe ideas for you to use.
 Each link is a downloadable .pdf file that you can add to your preparedness resource library.

 BUT – don’t just download and forget about them.
 Pick a group of recipes and start making them for your family.

 We eat the same main dishes about 80% of the time because of taste, habit, awareness, familiarity, etc. Using your food storage can be as simple as creating a list of dishes eaten and liked by your family.
 The created list should be at least 10-20 dishes long.

 Which of the dishes could include the addition of basic food storage items?
 Make small adjustments to recipes and increase changes as taste preference allows.
 For example: